 Change the MICVerified definition in REVmc/D5.0 page 2042 line 22 as shown:

-MICVerified – The Supplicant sets this variable to true if the MIC on the received EAPOL-Key frame verifies as correct.
+MICVerified – The Supplicant sets this variable to true if the MIC on the received EAPOL-Key frame verifies as correct or if an AEAD cipher is used and the AEAD decryption steps succeed.
 The Supplicant silently discards any EAPOL-Key frame received with an invalid MIC.

 12.7.11.4 Authenticator state machine procedures